zacwillmington/open_house/notes.md

 TASKS

 - Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialisation JSON Backend.(Show apartment)
-    - (renders apartment show page asynchronously on the appointments show page)
+    - (renders apartment show page asynchronously moving from apt to apt)
+    - Need to implement

 - Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.(show appointments for each user users/show)
     - (on user's show page renders appointments, a user has many appointments)